inno-devops-labs/S24-core-course-labs/app_javascript/DOCKER.md

 - Dependencies are installed using `npm install --quiet --no-cache`.
 The `--quiet` flag suppresses unnecessary output, while `--no-cache` avoids caching of downloaded packages, enhancing efficiency and reproducibility.

 ### 6. Copying Application Files
-- All remaining application files are copied into the container.
+- Only relevant application file/folders are copied into the container.
 This includes the main application file (`app.js`) and any other necessary assets.

 ### 7. Exposing Port
 - The `EXPOSE` instruction exposes port 3000, which is typically used by Node.js applications to serve HTTP requests.
 This allows external access to the application running within the container.